Coral Springs Bicycle Accident Lawyers

 Frequently Asked Questions About Bicycle Accidents In Coral Springs, Florida

 Generally speaking, no. Initial settlement offers put forth by insurance companies are usually well below the compensation you rightly deserve for your injuries.
 While quickly accepting this initial offer may be tempting and seemingly address some of your immediate medical bills, it likely will fall short of your total medical expenses.
-It is in your best interest to consult with an experienced bicycle accident attorney who will review your case and explain what types of compensation you may be eligible to receive.
+It is in your best interest to consult with one of our experienced Coral Springs bicycle accident lawyers who will review your case and explain what types of compensation you may be eligible to receive.

 Yes.
 Under Florida’s “pure comparative negligence” rule, you can still recover damages for your injuries if you are partly at fault for your accident.
 However, your compensation will be reduced by a percentage that reflects your portion of the blame for the accident.